Vermont tax penalties at a glance

 Form 8821 (Tax Info Auth)

-The starting point is the calculator on this page.
-Enter your name, business email, and rough estimates of the penalties and interest you paid.
-We respond with a refund estimate within one business day and, if you choose to proceed, send the Form 8821 authorization for signature.
+Start with the calculator on this page — enter your name, email, and rough penalty and interest amounts.
+We return a refund estimate within one business day and, if you choose to proceed, send the Form 8821 authorization for signature.